ShaneDeir/ConceptsDreambooth/README.md

     This loads your workspace.

-    Now on the right hand side select "new", then Python 3 (ipykernel).
+    Now on the right hand sided select "new", then Python 3 (ipykernel).

     This will load an empty Juptyer Notebook.